 First things first, TIME FOR SHOUT-OUTS:

-Second shout-out goes to my first backyard setup above.
+Frist shout-out goes to my first backyard setup above.
 My old screen was 8 feet wide by 6 feet tall, producing a 120" (10 foot) diagonal picture.
-Pretty impressive, but it's hard to stay impressed with ANYTHING you've done after spending any time at BackyardTheater.com
+Pretty impressive, but it's hard to stay complacent once you enter the world of backyard theater!

 NO MORE SHOUT-OUTS, LET'S GOOOOOOOOOO!!

 Me and Jeff spent months last year plotting and planning our BYT upgrade plans.
 PVC (plastic tubing) or EMT (metal tubing) frame?
 Homemade "Black-Out Cloth" screen or something from Carl's Screens maybe?
 Where can I find some vinyl???
 We went back and forth a few times about what to make our frames out of before FINALLY settling on metal.
 Jeff just stopped by as I was typing this and reminded me that the "EMT" frames we decided on are not made of actual EMT, but more on the frame later.

 We decided to go with billboard tarp pretty quickly because A] websites selling it always had it cheaper than sites selling BOC, B] we're both too lazy to make our own BOC screen (yes, Jeff can sew and sew well, but we're still pretty lazy), C] billboard tarp comes in bigger pieces than BOC does, and most importantly for me - D] billboard tarps are made SPECIFICALLY to stand up to the elements (wind, rain, sun, snow, WHATEVER) while being left outside for long periods of time.
 I knew in advance that my new setup wasnt going to be the "take it down after every show" type and I'm not hating on Carl's or anybody elses BOC, but it had to be billboard tarp for me.
 But where to find some??